mxlik-ali/Ai-WebScraper/README.md

 5. Ask questions in natural language using the chat interface.

+6. Remember Scrape only one site at a time (tho it supports multiple page scraping), to scrape another website remove sitemap.json under scrape folder and delete the folder named "faiss-index"

 ## Contributing

 This repository is intended for educational purposes and does not accept further contributions.
 Feel free to utilize and enhance the app based on your own requirements.